-- Tone from the top: Our Board of Directors, Executive Committee and senior management are the starting point for setting EFG International's core values and risk culture; their behaviour reflects the risk culture that is expected throughout EFG International and is communicated through formal and informal channels - Accountability: Our risk management framework and the related risk policies and directives clearly assign accountability for risk management and decision-making to functions and specific unit heads - Effective communication and challenge: Our business environment allows for open communication and promote effective challenge in the decision-making process; this is supported by independent Risk Control and Compliance functions - Incentives: Financial and non-financial incentives are monitored to ensure they do not encourage excessive risk-taking
+- Tone from the top: Our Board of Directors, Executive Committee and senior management set the EFG International's risk culture core values and ethical standard: their action and behaviour reflect the risk culture that is expected throughout EFG International and is communicated through formal and informal channels, to ensure that clients also share EFGI's risk culture, core values and ethical standards - Accountability: Our risk management framework and the related risk policies and directives clearly assign accountability for risk management and decision-making to functions and specific unit heads - Effective communication and challenge: EFG corporate culture allows for open communication and promotes effective challenge in the decision-making process; this is supported by independent Risk Control, Compliance and Internal Audit - Incentives: Financial and non-financial incentives are monitored to ensure they do not encourage excessive risk-taking

-Our risk awareness and culture programme, which follows the above-mentioned principles, during 2020 focused on the following activities:
+Our risk awareness and culture programme, which promotes the above-mentioned principles, is focused on the following

-- Embedding of the risk management and risk appetite frameworks across the EFG International - Performing comprehensive training in risk and compliance topics - Implementing our client relationship officer's scorecard to foster a risk-conscious and compliant culture and reduce operational risks
+- Embedding of the risk management and risk appetite frameworks across the EFG International - Comprehensive training in risk and compliance topics - Implementing our client relationship officer's risk scorecard to foster a risk-conscious and compliant culture and reduce operational risks

-4.1.3 Three lines model
+4.1.3 Three lines of defence model

-EFG International manages its risks in accordance with a three lines model.
+EFG International manages its risks in accordance with a three lines of defence model.

-The three lines model delineates the key responsibilities for the business, control functions and audit to ensure that the organisation has a coherent and comprehensive approach to risk management.
+The three lines of defence model delineates the key responsibilities for the business, Risk and Compliance functions and audit to ensure that the organisation has a coherent and comprehensive approach to risk management.

-EFG International's interpretation of the three lines model is in line with industry practice, and the model is operated both centrally and in the business units.
-This ensures that the material activities and processes are subject to the risk management, oversight and challenge.
+EFG International's interpretation of the three lines of defence model is in line with industry practice, and the model is operated both centrally and in the business units.
+This ensures that the material activities and processes are subject to the risk management, oversight and assurance.